dfsp-spirit/system_config/README.md

 So what you should do is:
 1) Download/clone the repo and have a look at the files (especially the paths in `bash_profile`) and adapt stuff to your needs.
+    * To download, click the green `Clone or download` button near the top of this page, then click `Download ZIP`.
 2) Make a backup of your current config files.
 3) run the `install_sysconfig.bash` script from within its directory